 Now, this is where various advanced software come into play.
 You may have millions of phone numbers and e-mail addresses but how do you find out the correct one you want to contact.
 Contact by searching name?

 No, because when you will search “Michael” from a list of a million, at least a hundred “Michael” will emerge from your database.
 Searching for a single name is like searching for a needle in a haystack.
 What you need is a magnet, and that magnet will be a big data processor that sorts out your customers in various categories.
 So, the hundred ‘Michaels’ you have, get sorted out in cities and the rest of ‘Michaels’ get sorted in towns.

 Big data is both a boon and bane.
 If it is well thought of and strategically used, it behaves as the former, if not sorted, it behaves as the latter.
 You should always be careful while handling it and keep it safe from the hands of the hackers because if they get their hands on this one, millions will be affected and you may have to tackle a class action lawsuit on your hands.

 Only a selective and trustworthy bunch of employees should be allowed to enter customer databases, and they should be responsible for the same.
-Also, inform the customers about this practice and revealing that only a few selected members of the firm are given access to the data will contribute to the trust building process.
+Also, inform the customers about this practice and reveal that only a few selected members of the firm are given access to the data and will contribute to the trust-building process.